Manage user accounts with scripts (on-premises)

 - Workspace (optional).
 A list of workspace names separated by commas.
 If empty, the user will be assigned to the default workspace.

 - Role (optional).
 One of these values: user , admin, or ws admin.
 If you do not specify a value, the user will get a non-admin User role.
-The default value is No.

 The following table shows sample user entries.

 Valid: A regular user is assigned to workspace1